dennynganga/koko_book_store/README.md

  Moving session storage to a faster, in-memory caching tool like redis or memcached, to avoid database hits while reading and writing session data.
  - ##### Running long computations offline
  Computations that take long to run should not be performed in the normal request-response cycle, so as to reduce page load times.
 In our case, an example would be sending a reminder email to a customer, or even generating a large CSV file that shows all active rentals.
 Such long-running tasks can be delegated to multiple workers. **Celery** (in combination with redis or rabbitmq) would come in handy in this.
+ - ##### Caching Data on clients
+ It might also be useful to cache data on clients e.g smart phone app so as to reduce the number of requests sent to the servers.
+In turn, the servers will benefit from this technique.